-Defendants also isolate him in a cell without a call button to alert staff of an emergency.
+Defendants also isolated him in a cell without a call button to alert staff of an emergency. - 27.
+Mr. Espinosa is afraid of dying of cancer and the lack of in-cell activities left little else to think about while locked in a tiny cell.
+He often thought about suicide in isolation.
+His depression and mood swings worsened in isolation, prompting Defendants to increase his psychiatric medications but otherwise providing no meaningful mental health services.

-- 31. Mr. Espinosa is afraid of dying of cancer and the lack of in-cell activities leave him little else to think about while locked in his tiny cell.
-He often thinks about suicide.
-His depression and mood swings have worsened in isolation, prompting Defendants to increase his psychiatric medications but otherwise providing no meaningful mental health services. - 32.
-In December 2018, Mr. Espinosa lost his balance and fell while trying to walk escorted by a correctional officer and fully restrained at his hands and feet.
+- In December 2018, Mr. Espinosa lost his balance and fell while trying 28. to walk escorted by a correctional officer and fully restrained at his hands and feet.
 The strain of the leg irons during the fall broke three bones in his right foot.
-After his injury, his doctor ordered crutches for him, but staff refused to provide them, forcing Mr. Espinosa to hop around his tiny cell on one foot for several weeks.
+After his injury, his doctor ordered crutches for him, but staff refused to provide them because he was in isolation, forcing Mr. Espinosa to hop around his tiny cell on one foot for several weeks.
 When he would leave his cell for medical care, Defendants would chain him to a wheelchair to transport him.
-He now uses a walking boot, and despite his obvious risk of falls Defendants continue to restrain his hands at his waist with handcuffs, a black box, 2 and belly chain when he leaves his cell.
+He now uses a walking boot, and despite his obvious risk of falls and of severe damage to his reconstructed jaw if he fell on his face Defendants refused to provide him with a cane and continued to restrain his hands at his waist with handcuffs, a black box,2 and belly chain when he left his isolation cell.
+Defendants also refused to provide him with physical therapy to rehabilitate his foot.
+On information and belief, this refusal was based on him being in isolation. - 29.
+Mr. Espinosa has repeatedly notified Defendants of the risk of harm and disability discrimination he suffers from isolation, including through the grievance process.
+He has exhausted all available administrative remedies.
+He is a person with a disability as defined in 42 U.S.C. § 12102 and 29 U.S.C. § 705(9)(B).